erickgnclvs/aws-ccp-preparation/README.md

   * Pay for specific worload or pay for what you use

 * RDS
+  > Should have been called Amazon SQL

+  > Use this to: Be your app's Mysql, Postgres, and Oracle database.

   * Relational Database System
   * Only pay for what you use or reserve at on-deman pricing - cheaper
   * AWS takes care of provisioning monitoring and maintaining